booleanhunter/ReactJS-AdminLTE/README.md

 <script src="http://localhost:8080/dist/js/app.bundle.js"></script>
 ```

+For a detailed explanation on setting up a workflow using Webpack, check out my blog post - [Webpack for The Fast and The Furious](https://medium.com/@booleanhunter/webpack-for-the-fast-and-the-furious-bf8d3746adbd#.uzx2l0hy4) :-)

 This is still a work in progress and will get better over time.
 Will try and think of more essential features.
 Looking for feedback and contributions!
 For any discussions or queries, send an email.

 #### Upcoming stuff